![]() |

 About the authors

-Ian Brooker is a world authority on Eucalyptus taxonomy and has discovered and described many new eucalypt species.
-He has more than thirty years experience as a botanist at the Australian National University, Western Australian Herbarium and CSIRO and has published widely.
-He is accordingly well qualified to write this comprehensive and authoritative work.
-Since 1975 he has also studied Eucalyptus taxonomy and forestry in China, Europe, India, Israel, Morocco, New Zealand, North and South America, Russia and South Africa.
+Ian Brooker (deceased 2016) was a world authority on Eucalyptus taxonomy and discovered and described many new eucalypt species.
+He had more than thirty years experience as a botanist at the Australian National University, Western Australian Herbarium and CSIRO and published widely.

 David Kleinig has become proficient in distinguishing between species of Eucalyptus through his work in the collection of seed.
 For nearly twenty years he was in the Seed Section of CSIRO Division of Forest Research in Canberra being involved in seed and botanical collections as well as photographic expeditions for several CSIRO publications.
 David has been associated with Ian in the discovery of new eucalypt species.